Small-Talk and Dancing Hint at Human A.I.

 In The Origin of Consciousness in the Breakdown of the Bicameral Mind, Jaynes pointed out that the people in older human myths and stories are different to the people in later human myths and stories.
 In older stories, he said, gods tell people what to do.
 In later stories, people follow their own goals and motivations.

 Jaynes wondered if this change in human stories reflected a shift away from an earlier stage of human intelligence.
-A stage in which humans mistook their own desires and motivations to be the voices of gods talking in their heads.
+A stage in which humans mistook their own desires and motivations for the voices of gods talking in their heads.
 Humans, Jaynes reasoned, assumed these motivating voices were external entities that had access to human minds.

 He called this separation 'the Bicameral Mind'.